slevithan/oniguruma-to-es/README.md

   - Generated regexes might require Node.js 23 or a 2024-era browser (except Safari, which lacks support).

 *Default: `'ES2024'`.*

+## Unicode

+Oniguruma-To-ES supports mixed case sensitivity and follows Unicode rules.
+It also limits Unicode properties to those supported by the target JavaScript version.

+Since Oniguruma-To-ES is designed to be usable in browsers, it focuses on being lightweight.
+Partly, this is achieved is by not including heavyweight Unicode character data, and this imposes a couple of minor/rare restrictions:

+- Character class intersection and nested negated classes are unsupported with [`target`](#target) `ES2018`.
+Use target `ES2024` or later if you need support for these Oniguruma features.
+- A handful of Unicode properties that target a specific case (ex: `\p{Lower}`) can't be used case-insensitively in patterns that contain other characters with a specific case that are used case-sensitively.
+  - In other words, almost every usage is fine, inluding `\p{Lower}`, `(?i:\p{Lower})`, `(?i:a)\p{Lower}`, `(?i:a(?-i:\p{Lower}))`, and `\p{Letter}(?i:\p{Lower})`.
+But not `\p{Upper}(?i:\p{Lower})`.
+  - Using these properties case-insensitively is basically never done intentionally, so you're unlikely to encounter this error unless it's actually catching a mistake.

 ## Similar projects